-The wheelchair can be equipped by the following mechanical and/or powered options to adjust your seating position.
+The wheelchair can be equipped with the following mechanical and/or powered options to adjust your seating position.
 These options can be operated by the user without the use of tools.

-Powered adjustable seating options (Fig. 5.9 - Fig. 5.11).
+Powered adjustable seating options (Fig. 5.6 - Fig. 5.8).

-How to operate these powered seating options can be found in $\square$ Controller + $\square$ Seating:
+How to operate these powered seating options can be found in \square Controller + \square Seating: